gatsbyjs/gatsby/docs/blog/2018-04-10-how-to-handle-comments-in-gatsby-blogs/index.md

 publishedAt: "Gatsby Central"
 ---

-> tl;dr Hosted services like diqus are the easiest.
+> tl;dr Hosted services like disqus are the easiest.
 Staticman is the best option, but requires some setup.

 You have a static site.
 Or you will have.
 You understand how the content will work.
 But what about comments?